NEXT TEAR

 A short video introducing yourself

 In this video, we ask you to speak about why you wish to join TEAR and why this programme feels important for you at this stage.
+This video should be made exclusively for this application - we do not accept videos that have been made for other purposes, such a previous exhibition or application for something else.
+No more than 3 minutes.

 A sketchbook video

 A simple recording showing 20 consecutive pages of a sketchbook.
 Pages should be shown in order, without editing or rearranging, so we can understand how ideas develop over time.
+No more than 3 minutes.

 When applications open, all materials must be uploaded using the official application template.
 Submissions outside this format cannot be considered.